XYOracleNetwork/xyo-foundation/bestpractices/readme-guide.md

 - enter an amount to stake (make sure it is in your approved limits!)
 - Click `execute`

-### You have just successfully added stake to a diviner!
+### You have just successfully added stake to a diviner

 **note** you are the staker, and the **stakingId** is the ledger of the stake that you have in the diviner